bytescale/aws-lambda-image-magick-resize-example/README.md

    }
    ```

-   `body` contains the resized image... as a base64-encoded string (see note below).

-**Note:** AWS Lambda only supports JSON responses: to return the raw image, you'll need to put API Gateway in front of the Lambda function.
+   **Note:** AWS Lambda only supports JSON responses. `body` contains the resized image as a base64-encoded string: to return the raw image, you'll need to put API Gateway in front of the Lambda function.